quartznet/quartznet/documentation/faq.md

 ## How do I stop a Job that is currently executing?

-See the Quartz.IInterruptableJob interface, and the Scheduler.Interrupt(string, string) method.
+Quartz 1.x and 2x: See the Quartz.IInterruptableJob interface, and the Scheduler.Interrupt(string, string) method.
+Quartz 3.x: See IJobExecutionContext's CancellationToken.IsCancellationRequested

 # Questions About Triggers